HARPgroup/elfgen/README.md

 # Overview

-elfgen is a framework for generating Ecological Limit Function (ELF) models.
+The elfgen package is an instream flow framework for rapid generation and optimization of flow-ecology relations.
+The framework centers on the development of ecological limit function models (ELFs) describing the relation between maximum species richness and stream size (streamflow or drainage area).

 # Installation